Wine and food pairing: Focus of the pairing

-While a perfect balance where both food and wine are equally enhanced is theoretically possible, typically a pairing will have a more enhancing influence on one or the other.
+While a perfect balance where both food and wine are equally enhanced is theoretically possible, typically a pairing has a more enhancing influence on one or the other.
 Master Sommelier Evan Goldstein notes that food and wine pairing is like two people having a conversation: "One must listen while the other speaks or the result is a muddle".
-This means either the food or the wine will be the dominant focus of the pairing, with the other serving as a complement to enhance the enjoyment of the first.
-In regards to weight and intensity, if the focus of the pairing is the wine then a more ideal balance will be a food that is slightly lighter in weight to where it will not compete for attention with the wine but not too light to where it is completely overwhelmed.
+This means either the food or the wine is the dominant focus of the pairing, with the other serving as a complement to enhance the enjoyment of the first.
+Regarding weight and intensity, if the focus of the pairing is the wine then a more ideal balance would be a food that is slightly lighter in weight to where it does not compete for attention with the wine but not too light to where it is completely overwhelmed.
 If the focus of the pairing is to highlight a dish then the same thought would apply in pairing a wine.